 1.3.
-The objective of this publication is to provide operating organizations, regulatory bodies, designers and other relevant organizations with recommendations and guidance on meeting the requirements established in Refs [1-4] for radiation protection and radioactive waste management in the design and operation of research reactors.
-The purpose of this Safety Guide is to provide guidance on radiation protection programmes and radioactive waste management programmes for research reactor facilities, consistent with the principles and requirements established in Refs [1 3].
+The purpose of this Safety Guide is to provide guidance on radiation protection programmes and radioactive waste management programmes for research reactor facilities, consistent with the principles and requirements established in Refs [1-3].
 This Safety Guide identifies important components that should be considered at the design stage with regard to facilitating radiation protection and radioactive waste management.
 It also recommends good practices in implementing operational radiation protection programmes and radioactive waste management programmes and in their optimization.
 This Safety Guide is directed at designers, operating organizations, managers and regulatory bodies of research reactors.